The Glass Menagerie (1950 film): Production

 Film rights were bought by Charles K. Feldman for $200,000 plus a percentage of the profits.
 The project was set up at Warner Bros.
+Pictures.
 In 1950 it was reported Feldman would pay Williams $375,000 for the rights over ten years at $37,500 a year.
 Irvin Rapper was paid $50,000.
 Of the final budget of $1,179,000 Warners, contributed $968,000 and Feldman the rest.

 Casting

 Irving Rapper later said Williams "hated the cast we had in the picture.
 I always thought we should have cast unknown people."
 Producer Charles K. Feldman originally wanted Jeanne Crain and Ethel Barrymore for the roles of Laura and Amanda.
 Gene Tierney, Montgomery Clift, Marlon Brando, Tallulah Bankhead, Miriam Hopkins, and Ralph Meeker also were considered for the film.
 In May 1949 Variety announced that Jane Wyman was cast as Laura and that the leading contenders for Amanda were Miriam Hopkins, Fay Bainter, Ruth Chatterton, Irene Dunne and Ethel Barrymore.
 Warner Bros had considered Helen Hayes and Kathere Cornell but both had turned down the role.

 Bankhead was Irving Rapper's first choice, he wrote of her screen test: "I was absolutely floored by her performance.
 It's the greatest test I've ever made or seen in my life.
 I couldn't believe I was seeing such reality.
 Bankhead was absolutely natural, so moving, so touching without even trying."
 However, Jack Warner had suffered because of Errol Flynn's bouts of alcohol abuse, and he feared the same problems from Tallulah (also an alcoholic), and for this reason decided not to sign her.
 According to internal memos at Warner Bros, however, Bankhead was drunk on the last day of her test (which she did with Ralph Meeker.)

 Rapper wanted Bette Davis but she had just left Warner Bros and Jack Warner did not want her.
 Rapper later claimed "Gertrude Lawrence never understood what she was playing.
 Arthur Kennedy was the only cast member I wanted."

 The first script was written by Norman Corwin, but only Tennessee Williams and Peter Berneis received credit for the screenplay.
 Despite the fact Williams had an active hand in bringing his play to the screen, he was unhappy with the outcome, calling the casting of Gertrude Lawrence as Amanda "a dismal error" and the overall film a "dishonest" adaptation of his work.